Munich Security Conference: Joe Biden tells Europe 'America is back' | DW | 19.02.2021

 "We are in the midst of a fundamental debate about the future and direction of our world," he said.
 "We are at an inflection point between those who argue that given all the challenges we face, from the fourth industrial revolution to the global pandemic, that autocracy is the best way forward, and those who understand that democracy is essential to meeting these challenges."

-For Chancellor Angela Merkel, who spoke after Biden, the president's words provided a cue to invoke her favorite theme on the international stage: The essential importance of multilateralism to face humanity's various existential threats.
+For Chancellor Angela Merkel, who spoke after Biden, the president's words provided a cue to invoke her favorite theme on the international stage: The importance of multilateralism for facing humanity's various existential threats.
 And Biden's election, it seemed, had reinvigorated the concept: "This year the prospects for multilateralism are much better than they used to be and that has a lot to do with Joe Biden," she said.

+UK Prime Minister Boris Johnson, speaking from London towards the end of the three-hour event, took up a similar theme, hailing Biden's speech: "As you've seen and heard earlier, America is unreservedly back as the leader of the free world and that is a fantastic thing," Johnson said.
+"We're turning a corner and the countries we call the West are drawing together and combining their formidable strength and expertise once again."

+This year's MSC, dubbed a "Special Edition," was very much a modest curtain-raiser, where only the major Western powers and international organizations were represented via video link.

-Biden, Merkel, and Macron all addressed the rise of China's power, and spoke of the economic threats the country poses.
+For now, the stage was clear for Biden, Merkel, and Macron to address the rise of China's power via their video speeches.

-He called for Chinese companies to be held to the same standards as US companies.
-"We have to push back against the Chinese government's abuses and coercion that undercut the foundations of the international economic system," he said.
+The US president called for Chinese companies to be held to the same standards as US companies.
+"We have to push back against the Chinese government's abuses and coercion that undercut the foundations of the international economic system," Biden said.

 He also warned of the threats posed by Russia and what he considered an attempt to weaken democratic systems of governance.